 Use of your information

 What we do with your data

-All personal information held by the Royal College of Physicians of London (RCP) will be held in accordance with the General Data Protection Regulation 2016 and the UK Data Protection Act 2018.
+All personal information held by the Royal College of Physicians of London (RCP) will be held in accordance with the UK General Data Protection Regulation 2021 and all other relevant privacy legislation.

 The RCP collects data during membership application and registration; through subscription to activities, resources, services, and training; and through partnership activities, resources, services and training.